You are using an old version of your web browser.

-If supports the transformation to a low-carbon society and is committed to setting science-based targets, which are in line with what the latest climate science deems necessary to meet the goals of the Paris Agreement, limiting global warming to well below 2°C, preferable 1.5°C.
+Sampo Group supports the transformation to a low-carbon society and is committed to setting science-based climate targets, which are in line with what the latest climate science deems necessary to meet the goals of the Paris Climate Agreement, limiting global warming to well below 2°C, preferable 1.5°C.

 Climate-related risks

-In the short-term, risks arise in the form of changes in claims frequencies and/or severity of the climate-related physical risks that are already relevant in the current Nordic climate, such as windstorms, floods, heavy rainfall, landslides, erosion, and heatwaves.
-In the short-term, windstorms dominate If’s claims portfolio, but there are also some indications that hail could become more frequent.
+For Sampo Group, climate-related physical risks are relevant in the short term and are likely to grow in the mid to long-term.
+In the short term, risks arise in the form of changes in claims frequencies and/or severity of the climate-related physical risks that are already relevant in the current climate in the Nordics, such as windstorms, floods, heavy rainfall, landslides, erosion, and heatwaves.
+In the short term, windstorms dominate claims portfolio, but there are also some indications that hail could become more frequent.
 In the Nordic region, inadequate municipal sewage systems and major new housing developments close to water present potential problems due to the expected increase in precipitation and rising sea levels.
+In the mid to long term, increased weather-related losses will likely increase the exposure for P&C insurers.

 Climate-related opportunities